Walk-in tub statistics 2023

 Fall risk statistics

-Falls are the second most common cause of unintentional, injury-related death among all adults.
-Falls may cause head injuries, broken bones and hip fractures, and they can lead to hospitalization.
+Falls are the leading cause of unintentional, injury-related death among older adults, ages 65 and older.
+Falls may cause head injuries, broken bones and hip fractures, and can lead to hospitalization.

-• About 800,000 people are hospitalized annually for fall-related injuries, and 300,000 older adults are hospitalized annually for hip fractures.
+• Annually, about 800,000 people are hospitalized for fall-related injuries, and 300,000 older adults are hospitalized for hip fractures.

 Differences between walk-in tubs and walk-in showers

-Walk-in tubs and walk-in showers are safe options for anyone who needs support with mobility or increased accessibility when bathing.
-The choice of a walk-in tub or walk-in shower is based on personal needs and preferences, but understanding the costs and benefits of each can be helpful in making the best decision for your home.
+Walk-in tubs and showers are safe bathing options for anyone needing mobility support or increased accessibility.
+The choice between a walk-in tub or walk-in shower is based on personal needs and preferences.
+Understanding the costs and benefits of each can help you make the best decision for your home.

 Although safety features stand as the primary motivation for the installation of walk-in tubs, these tubs and showers also offer a variety of benefits that can be incorporated to be tailored to the user's preferences.